joshuaking85/Test_App_Automation/README.md

 # Disclaimer
 The code for the application itself was generated but the lead developers from the company.
 I do not own the rights to that code nor did I contribute to the code in anyway.
-I have updated this README file for the sole purposes of including only the details of the E2E testing.
+I have updated this README file for the sole purpose of including only the details of the E2E testing.
 However the original
 README details can be found in the Dev_readme.md file.

 # QA testing